masmarmehdi/Creating-a-username/README.md

 # Generating-a-username
 This is a very simple code in which i have generated a username from asking the user to input their first and last name.
-This code took the first two letters of the first name and concatinate it with the 3 middle letters of the last name and finally it took the last 2 letter in the first name.
+This code took the first two letters of the first name and concatinate them with the 3 middle letters of the last name and finally it took the last 2 letters in the first name.
 Here's an example: